ProfJski/ArtColors/README.md

 ![Artist Color Wheel](images/ArtColorWheel.jpg)

-The traditional palette schemes and their geometries are:
+The traditional palette schemes and their geometries in RYB color space are:
 * Triadic

    Colors separated by 120 degrees